ssyram/business_intelligence_homework/docs/description for the whole project structure.md

 #### database setting

-Append a file /src/database/database_info, and write information about the database to which you would use as a place storing transactions info, by specifying <strong> your database address </strong>, <strong> your user name</strong>, <strong> your password</strong> in the beginning 3 lines, and please do not contain any redundant information.
+Append a file database_info at the root, and write information about the database to which you would use as a place storing transactions info, by specifying <strong> your database address </strong>, <strong> your user name</strong>, <strong> your password</strong> in the beginning 3 lines, and please do not contain any redundant information.
 Note that the database you specify <strong> must contain a table as following</strong>:
 ```sql

 create table transactions